iizukanao/minimal-trie/README.md

 # Searching

-Put trie_data.h, minimal_trie.h, and minimal_trie.c in the include path of your project.
+Put trie_data.h, minimal_trie.h, and minimal_trie.c in your project.

-    #include <stdio.h>

-    // Include the library
     #include "minimal_trie.h"

     // Load the trie data into the variable trie_data